Ginger Snaps 2: Unleashed: Plot

 While at the clinic, a girl named Ghost – the granddaughter of Barbara, a severe burn victim at the hospital – follows the clinical staff, who discuss Brigitte's injections of monkshood, and realizes Brigitte's secret.
 Ghost slips Brigitte a werewolf comic book and begins to question her about lycanthropy.
 When Ghost notices that Brigitte's ears have become pointed, Brigitte cuts off the tips.
 Ghost, now convinced of Brigitte's lycanthropy, attempts to slip Brigitte monkshood, but Tyler prevents it.
 In despair at her rate of transformation, Brigitte allows Tyler to inject her.
 After the male werewolf tracks Brigitte to the clinic, she and Ghost plan their escape.
 They crawl through air vents to reach the basement, where they encounter Beth-Ann, an addict who traded sex for drugs.
 The male werewolf kills and drags away Beth-Ann, and Brigitte is wounded after she fights the werewolf, but her wounds heal almost instantly.

 Ghost drives them to Barbara's house and explains that Barbara fell asleep with her bedtime cigarette.
-The next morning, Brigitte eats a hunted deer while it is still alive.
-Brigitte realizes that the effects of lycanthropy are progressing too fast, and with no other choice, the duo arrange a meeting at a gas station with Tyler to procure more monkshood.
+The next morning, Brigitte eats a dying deer while it is still alive.
+Brigitte realizes that her rate of transformation is progressing too fast, and with no other choice, the duo arrange a meeting at a gas station with Tyler to procure more monkshood.
 When Brigitte wanders in the gas station, she discovers the attendant has been slain.
 Brigitte quickly returns to the car to find Tyler arriving, and, when they return to Barbara's house, Tyler administers monkshood to Brigitte, which her body violently rejects.
 Worried, Tyler calls Alice.
 Jealous of the attention that Tyler is getting, Ghost tricks Brigitte into thinking that Tyler abused her, causing Brigitte to lock Tyler outside, where the werewolf kills him.
 Alice arrives, and Ghost attacks her with Barbara's hunting rifle.
-Alice confronts Ghost about her delusions, and Brigitte, realizing that Barbara is not a smoker, aggressively pins Ghost against the wall and argues with her; she realizes that Tyler did not abuse Ghost, and Ghost burnt Barbara.
+Alice confronts Ghost about her delusions, and Brigitte, discovering that Barbara is not a smoker, aggressively pins Ghost against the wall and argues with her; she realizes that Tyler did not abuse Ghost, and Ghost burnt Barbara.

-Alice attempts to take Ghost with her, but retreats to the attic once the werewolf breaks in through a window.
+Alice attempts to take Ghost with her but retreats to the attic once the werewolf breaks in through a window.
 Brigitte, whose transformation is almost complete, lures the werewolf into a room.
 Brigitte stabs him while Ghost distracts the werewolf.
 The werewolf bites Brigitte, and, as they struggle, they both fall into the basement, where the werewolf is impaled on a booby-trapped mattress.
 Ghost kills Alice with a hammer, and a weakened Brigitte begs Ghost to kill her before the transformation completes.
 Instead, Ghost locks her in the basement and illustrates a comic book that depicts herself as a powerful warrior with a werewolf pet.
 Ghost narrates that Brigitte is getting stronger and is waiting to be unleashed on her enemies.
 A doorbell is heard, and Ghost prepares to welcome Barbara home.